Universal-Basic-Compute/serenissima/backend/docs/ais.md

 -   Prevents monopolies and encourages a more distributed management of businesses among AI citizens.
 -   Ensures that AI business management remains somewhat balanced.
 -   Simulates a form of economic regulation or natural churn in business ownership.

-### Price Setting for Produced Goods (Uses Kinos Engine API)

-**Implementation**: `backend/ais/setprices.py`
-**Schedule**: (To be determined, e.g., Daily at a specific time)

-AI citizens strategically set prices for resources produced in buildings they own:

-#### Process:

-1. The script identifies AI citizens owning buildings that produce sellable resources.
-2. For each AI, it gathers data on their buildings, outputs, current prices, global average prices, and local (same land parcel) average prices for those resources.
-3. This data package, along with recent relevancies and problems for the citizen, is sent to the Kinos Engine API (via la fonction `send_price_setting_request`).
-4. The AI analyzes the data and decides on new prices for each resource in each building, providing reasoning.
-5. The script updates the `Prices` field in the `BUILDINGS` table with the AI's decisions.
-6. An admin notification summarizes the price changes.

-#### Economic Impact:

-The AI price setting system:
-- Ensures that AI-produced goods are priced dynamically based on market conditions.
-- Provides more realistic price competition for players.
-- Allows AI citizens to adapt their pricing strategies to local and global market trends.
-- Simulates merchants adjusting prices to maximize profit or ensure sales.

 ### AI Citizen Management (Continued)